-DVD is great; but there's something special about seeing a movie on the big screen.
+Seeing a movie at home is great; but there's something special about going out and seeing it on the big screen.

 The Royal Theater in downtown Danville, Indiana, offers a unique movie experience.
 The theater has been preserved to keep a vintage look and feel, but it offers current movies, comfortable seating and a great family experience.